Sam124-Scorpion/SynTwin/USER_GUIDE.md

 **Happy monitoring! 🎭🧠📊**

-Made with ❤️ using FastAPI, Transformers, and OpenCV
+Made with ❤️ by TEAM FUTURE5

 </div>